-A simple guide to hanging all types of wallpaper in your home
+A simple guide to hanging wallpaper in your home

-Once you've prepared your walls by [removing old wallpaper] and have [measured up] - it's time to get creative!
+Once you've prepared your walls by (removing old wallpaper) and have measured up - it's time to get creative!
 Wallpaper adds a new dimension and allows you to totally transform the whole look and feel of your room.
-You can go wild with all of the designs available and can even get creative with where you put it.
+You can go wild with all the designs available and get creative with where you hang your wallpaper.
 If you're feeling really bold, why not consider your fifth wall too?
 We love a wallpapered ceiling and it so often gets overlooked.
 The best interiors are always surprising, unique ones.
-Whether you are looking for contemporary or traditional wallpaper designs - our extensive wallpaper collection has something for everybody!
+So, whether you are looking for contemporary or traditional wallpaper designs - our extensive wallpaper collection has something for everybody!

-If you're still undecided about how you'd like to decorate your walls, check out our sneak peek into Chapter 3 of our first book.
+If you're still undecided about how you'd like to decorate your walls, check out our sneak peek blog on Chapter 3 of our first book, Extraordinary Interiors.
 In this chapter, we explore walls and ceilings and the steps you can take to make difficult decorating a thing of the past.

-If your walls have any issues or staining you may want to use lining paper underneath your wallpaper to give a better end finish.
-If you have any fixings or sockets on your the walls, now is the time to loosen or remove these.
-Clear the room and move any remaining items to the centre of the room and cover with a dust sheet.
+If your walls have any issues or staining you may want to use lining paper underneath your wallpaper to give a better finish.
+Please remember to allow the lining paper to dry out completely before hanging your fabulous wallpaper.
+If you have any fixings or sockets on your walls, now is the time to loosen or remove these.
+Clear the room and move any remaining items to the centre of the room and cover everything with a dust sheet.
 Walls must be dry and clean before you start.
-If you're wallpapering onto wood or plasterboard, make sure you have primed the surface first.
+If you are wallpapering onto wood or plasterboard, make sure you have primed the surface first.

 - Step ladder

 - Scalpel or craft knife